 Samsung Electronics Announces 2022 Initiatives to Make Home Appliances More Eco-conscious

-Samsung Electronics Co., Ltd. today announced 2022 sustainability initiatives that will accelerate the development of eco-conscious home appliances.
-With these measures, Samsung is acting to address environmental issues through innovative products and services that can be used in everyday life.
+London, UK – January 6, 2022 – Samsung Electronics Co., Ltd. today announced the 2022 sustainability initiatives that will accelerate the development of eco-conscious home appliances.
+With these measures, Samsung is acting against environmental issues through innovative products and services that can be used in everyday life.

 Technology to reduce pollution